 A call for evidence was issued on 25 August 2020, stating the following:

 “The Whyte Review invites evidence and views from individuals and organisations who hold information relevant to its Terms of Reference.
 We would like to hear from individual gymnasts, parents, carers or guardians of gymnasts, gymnastics coaches, British Gymnastics staff or former staff and any other individuals who wish to provide information.”

 Steve Scott first reported on this matter in November 2017.
 Since then, there has been a wave of allegations made by all levels of gymnasts against coaches and staff.
 Below are some of the allegations:

 - Catherine Lyons (former British artistic gymnast) alleged that she was bullied by her coach, made to train even when injured, struck with a stick, and also locked in a cupboard.

-- Paige Southern-Reason (an 8-year-old gymnast) alleged that coaches at Heathrow Gymnastics Club told children not to tell their parents what went on in the gym and if they did, they wound punish them.
+- Paige Southern-Reason (an eight-year-old gymnast) alleged that coaches at Heathrow Gymnastics Club told children not to tell their parents what went on in the gym and if they did, they would punish them.